mpg-age-bioinformatics/bit/paper.md

 Using rsync, it allows seamless multiple rsync calls for efficient synchronisations of projects between different HPCs or local machines.

-It is primarily developed for multiple analysts working on shared projects on an HPC cluster but it can be easily used on local/cloud/non-HPC machines without changes to the code.
+It is primarily developed to support multiple bioinformaticians/analysts working on multiple shared research projects on one or more HPC clusters but it can be easily used on local/cloud/non-HPC machines without changes to the code.

 The open source bit package is freely available at [https://github.com/mpg-age-bioinformatics/bit](https://github.com/mpg-age-bioinformatics/bit).